|

 These productions

-are precious mementos of an era when Opera in English opened a new frontier
+of an era when Opera in English opened a new frontier for American

-for American opera companies.
-In New York, the Metropolitan Opera increased
+opera companies.
+In New York, the Metropolitan Opera increased their

 in presenting American works, while the New York-based NBC Opera television